FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

  ```

-### 52.Write a program to print the following pattern:
+### 52. Write a program to print the following pattern:
 ```html
     1
    2 2